keptn-sandbox/keptn-gitea-provisioner-service/README.md

   ```

-  *Note*: You can re-use existing credentials by omitting the set parameters of the helm installation
+  *Note*: You can re-use existing credentials by omitting the set parameters of the helm installation; For a full list

-* If there is no Gitea instance installed, an appropriate instance can be created with the following bash script, otherwise it's sufficient to
+          of options that can be set see the chart [helm documentation](chart/README.md).

-just create the kubernetes secret.
+* If there is no Gitea instance installed, an appropriate instance can be created with the following bash script:
   ```bash
   #!/bin/bash
   NAMESPACE=default